podestplatz/FreeCAD-blog/podestplatz.github.io/posts/dev-logs/index.rst

 .. _`ebook on FreeCAD`: https://github.com/qingfengxia/FreeCAD_Mod_Dev_Guide
 .. _`yoriksBIMIntroduction`: https://youtu.be/rkWOFQ2fGZQ

+.. role:: raw-html(raw)
+  :format: html

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**July 3rd:** Today I fully fixed the issue I found in `writer.getEtElementFromFile()` yesterday.
+The issue was rooted in the fact that there may be xml elements that occur in different parts of the hierarchy with the same name.
+For example `<ModifiedAuthor>` occurs once as child of `<Topic>` and once as child of `<Comment>`.
+In the algorithm for modifying elements first compiles a list of candidates, out of which the "to-update" element is picked by matching on either the children of the element, the text of the element or its attributes.
+Now the particular issue was that when someone already modified `<Topic>` and a `<Comment>` then `<ModifiedAuthor>` would have the exact same text.
+Due to insufficient selection of the candidates, both `<ModifiedAuthor>` elements (from Topic and Comment) made it into the list.
+That lead to indeterministic selection of the element to update.

+This was fixed in `commit 17c818e`_.

+Then `commit ebca39f`_ added `pI.modifyDocumentReference()`, which, however, is made obsolete in part by `commit 01fac66`_.
+In latter one I introduce a more general modification function `pI.modifyElement()`_.
+It takes on an object of the data model, which is assumed to be modified.
+Next, the old element, referenced by original element, is deleted from file, the object in the data model is updated with the member variables and added again to the file.

+`commit 91ccac8`_ adds a backup and rollback system to all functions that alter the state of the open project.

 **July 2nd:** Today quite a lot was done.
 `commit 32213e3`_ updates README.md in `feature/PI_retrieval`_ to reflect the